keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 ### Demonstrating effects in code

-Take for example this code from a hypothetical payroll system:
+Take for example this Java code from a hypothetical payroll system:

 :::{.numberLines .nowrap}
 ```java